wemakerspace/ch55xduino/README.md

 * If your board is never used with ch55xduino before, you need to make the ch55x chip enter bootloader mode.
 You need to disconnect USB and unpower ch55x, connect the pull-up resistor on D+ line (generally a 10K resistor between D+ and 5V, controlled by a push-button or adjacent pads).
 Then you connect USB. and hit *Upload*.
 Also, a blank new chip will enter the bootloader automatically.
 * If you have used ch55xduino once and your code doesn't crash the USB subsystem, you can simply press *Upload*.
 Arduino and the firmware will kick the chip into the bootloader automatically.

+### USB and Serial upload

+Ch55xduino supports both USB and Serial upload methods.
+If the USB port of the CH55x chip is connected to a host computer, the USB method is recommended.

+It is also possible to upload via serial on UART1 of CH55x chips (except CH551).
+To set CH55x into bootloader mode automatically, you can connect RTS or DTR of a serial adaptor to an interrupt pin of CH55x with a capacitor, and add bootloader jumping code in the interrupt handler.

+If you want to leave the bootloader, you may send the following bytes at 57600 baud. ```57 AB A2 01 00 01 A4```

 ### Driver for windows

 ![Zadig image](https://raw.githubusercontent.com/DeqingSun/ch55xduino/ch55xduino/docs/Zadig_bootloader.png)